CLICK HERE FOR THOUSANDS OF FREE BLOGGER TEMPLATES »

 Let's go for a run!

 Since moving to San Diego for the summer, a certain route has become my regular run.
-Rachel introduced me to the trails of Torrey Pines State Park which is a just over 3 miles away from where I'm staying in Del Mar.
-It's an amazing run on beautiful terrain, so much, that I want everyone to come with me!
+My sister, Rachel introduced me to the trails of Torrey Pines State Park which is just about 3-miles away from where I'm staying in Del Mar.
+It's a beautiful route on easy terrain, so much, that I want everyone to come with me!

 So come on folks as I take you on a tour of "Miriam's San Diego Run Route"!

-The initial view of Torrey Pines State Beach is quite amazing as you turn onto PCH.
+I took my camera on my last workout to make sure to capture the route as if you were there with me.
+This is the initial view of Torrey Pines State Beach and it is quite amazing as you turn onto PCH.

 Just to give you an idea of where we are running, the red line indicates our route.
-It starts up a steep hill, disappears into the cliffs then pops us out onto the beach.
+It starts up a steep hill to the east, disappears into the cliffs then pops us out onto the beach.
 It's breathtaking.

 From parking, we start along the beach.